 Magnetic fields are created whenever there is a flow of electric current.
-This can also be thought of as the flow of water in a garden hose.
-As the amount of current flowing increases, the level of magnetic field increases.
-Magnetic fields are measured in milliGauss (mG).
-The level of magnetic fields from electrical appliances in homes can be as high as or higher than the magnetic fields people may experience under power lines, although the fields from most household appliances diminish rapidly with distance from the appliance.
-Magnetic field strength from power lines depend on many factors including the design of the line, the amount of current the line carries, and the distance away from the line.
+This can be thought of as the flow of water in a garden hose.
+As the amount of current flowing increases, so does the magnetic field.
+Magentic fields are only present when there is a flow of electricity, such as when an electrical appliance is operating.
+Magenetic fields diminish rapidly with distance from the source, but are not shielded by objects such as trees or buildings.
+The level of magnetic fields from electrical appliances in homes can be as high as or higher than the magnetic fields people may experience under power lines.
+Magnetic field strength from power lines depend on many factors, including the design of the line, the amount of current the line carries, and the distance from the line.

 You may have questions about whether there are adverse health effects from exposure to power frequency EMF.
-Over the past 30 years, there have been many scientific studies conducted on power frequency EMF.
-According to extensive reviews conducted by leading public health agencies such as the World Health Organization (WHO) and the U.S. National Institute of Environmental Health Sciences (one of the U.S. National Institutes of Health), this large body of research has not established that exposure to power frequency EMF causes adverse health effects in humans or animals.
+For over 40 years, there have been many scientific studies conducted on power frequency EMF.
+Extensive reviews and research conducted by leading public health agencies – such as the World Health Organization (WHO) and the U.S. National Institute of Environmental Health Sciences (one of the U.S. National Institutes of Health) – have not established that exposure to power frequency EMF causes adverse health effects in humans or animals.
 In the view of WHO, "Based on a recent in-depth review of the scientific literature, the WHO concluded that current evidence does not confirm the existence of any health consequences from exposure to low level electromagnetic fields."

-There are two principal types of studies that have been conducted on power frequency EMF: laboratory studies and epidemiology studies.
+Two principal types of studiest have been conducted on power frequency EMF: laboratory studies and epidemiology studies.

-Look for statistical associations between the incidence of disease and specific conditions or exposures.
+Epidemiology studies look for statistical associations between the incidence of disease and specific conditions or exposures.
 Some epidemiology studies have reported a weak statistical association between estimates of EMF exposures and some cancers, while other epidemiology studies have not found such an association.
-Leading public health agencies, such as WHO and NIEHS have found that at most these epidemiology studies can be interpreted as showing a "possible" but inconclusive relationship between EMF and childhood leukemia, and that the relationship is weak and lacks support from the laboratory research.
+Leading public health agencies, such as WHO and NIEHS have found that, at most, these epidemiology studies can be interpreted as showing a "possible" but inconclusive relationship between EMF and childhood leukemia, and that the relationship is weak and lacks support from the laboratory research.
 As noted by WHO, "Despite extensive research, to date there is no evidence to conclude that exposure to low level electromagnetic fields is harmful to human health."

-Neither the U.S. government nor the State of Washington has established exposure standards for public exposure to power frequency EMF.
-Two international organizations, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Institute of Electrical and Electronic Engineers (IEEE), have developed exposure guidelines.
-For power frequency (60 Hz) magnetic fields ICNIRP recommends public exposures not exceed 2,000 milliGauss (mG) and the IEEE recommends a maximum of 9,040 mG.
+Neither the U.S. government nor the state of Washington has established exposure standards for public exposure to power frequency EMF.
+Two international organizations, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Institute of Electrical and Electronic Engineers (IEEE), have developed exposure guidelines that have been endorsed by the World Health Organization (WHO).

 At PSE, safety is always our top priority.
 We rely on the findings of the reputable, international and national scientific and public health organizations and agencies that have reviewed the research on EMF.
-We understand that you may have concerns about EMF.
-We work to address those concerns by:
+We understand that you may have concerns about EMF and work to address those concerns by: